vikejs/vike/examples/react-v1/readme.md

-Example of using `vike` with React.
+Example of using Vike with React.

 ```bash
 git clone git@github.com:brillout/vike